 SMCEW offers services to local governments, special districts, K-12 public schools and school districts, and small and medium businesses in San Mateo County that are customers of PG&E. (This includes Peninsula Clean Energy customers.)

-The definition of a small or medium business is one that annually has less than 20 kW of electricity demand and/or 10,000 therms of natural gas demand.
+The definition of a small or medium business is one that annually has less than 20 kW of electricity demand and/or 10,000 Therms of natural gas demand.

 Quality Assurance and Quality Control Plan